Refrigerators

 5 Warning Signs Your Refrigerator Needs Repair (Before It Fails Completely)

 Your refrigerator runs 24 hours a day, 365 days a year — and most of the time, it does so quietly and reliably.
-That's exactly why it's easy to miss early warning signs that something's going wrong.
-A failing refrigerator doesn't usually die overnight.
+That's exactly why it's easy to miss the early warning signs that something's going wrong.
+A failing refrigerator rarely dies overnight.
 It gives you signals weeks or even months in advance.
-Here are five of the most common warning signs to watch for.

 1. Interior Temperature Is Warmer Than It Should Be

-The most obvious sign: your food isn't staying cold.
-Your fridge should maintain a temperature between 35°F and 38°F. If you notice milk going bad faster than usual, produce wilting prematurely, or leftovers that smell off after just a day or two, check the actual temperature with a thermometer — don't rely on the dial setting.
+The clearest sign your refrigerator needs repair: your food isn't staying cold.
+A properly working fridge should hold between 35°F and 38°F. If you notice milk spoiling early, produce wilting ahead of schedule, or leftovers smelling off after just a day or two, grab a thermometer and check the actual interior temperature — don't rely on the dial setting alone.

 Possible causes include a faulty thermostat, dirty condenser coils, or a failing compressor.
 Some are simple fixes; others are more serious.
-Either way, don't ignore it.
+Either way, a warm refrigerator is one of the most urgent signs that professional refrigerator repair is needed sooner rather than later.

 2. Excessive Frost or Ice Buildup

-A small amount of frost in a freezer is normal, but if you're seeing thick ice buildup on the walls, shelves, or around the freezer door seal, that's a problem.
-It usually means the defrost system has failed — either the defrost heater, defrost thermostat, or defrost timer has stopped working correctly.
+A thin layer of frost in a freezer is normal.
+But thick ice buildup on the walls, shelves, or around the freezer door seal is a red flag.
+It usually points to a failed defrost system — the defrost heater, defrost thermostat, or defrost timer has stopped working correctly.

-Left unaddressed, excessive frost forces the compressor to work harder, which can lead to a complete breakdown.
-If your freezer looks like a winter wonderland, it's time to call a technician.
+Left unaddressed, excessive frost forces the compressor to work harder, which accelerates wear and can lead to a complete breakdown.
+If your freezer looks like a winter storm passed through it, it's time to book a service call with a qualified Connecticut appliance repair technician.

 3. Unusual Noises — Clicking, Buzzing, or Knocking

-Refrigerators make some noise — a soft hum when the compressor runs, the occasional click when it cycles on and off.
-But certain noises are red flags:
+Refrigerators make some noise — a soft hum when the compressor cycles on, an occasional click when it shuts off.
+But certain sounds are clear signals that your refrigerator needs repair right away:

-• Loud clicking: Often indicates the start relay is failing.
-The compressor may be trying to start but can't.
-You might hear clicking every few minutes.
+• Loud clicking: Often indicates a failing start relay.
+The compressor may be trying to start but can't — you'll hear it attempt to cycle every few minutes.

-• Knocking or banging: Often caused by a loose compressor mount or a failing compressor.
+• Knocking or banging: Often caused by a loose compressor mount or a compressor that's on its way out.

 If the noise is new and persistent, don't wait.
-Noise problems tend to worsen over time.
+Noise problems tend to escalate — and what starts as a minor nuisance can turn into a major refrigerator repair bill if ignored.

 4. Water Pooling Inside or Underneath the Refrigerator

-Finding water inside the fridge — usually in the crisper drawers — or a puddle on the floor under the unit are both signs that something needs attention.
+Finding water in the crisper drawers — or a puddle forming on the floor beneath the unit — are both signs your refrigerator needs attention.
 Common causes include:

-• Clogged defrost drain: When the drain tube gets blocked by food particles or ice, water has nowhere to go and pools at the bottom of the fridge.
-This is usually a relatively simple fix.
+• Clogged defrost drain: When the drain tube gets blocked by food debris or ice, water has nowhere to go and pools at the bottom of the fridge.
+This is usually a straightforward fix when caught early.

-• Damaged door seals: Worn or cracked gaskets let warm air in, which creates condensation that eventually drips.
+• Damaged door gaskets: Worn or cracked seals let warm air in, which creates condensation that eventually drips and collects.

-• Leaking water supply line: If your fridge has an ice maker or water dispenser, a cracked supply line can cause significant leaking at the back.
+• Leaking water supply line: If your refrigerator has an ice maker or water dispenser, a cracked supply line can cause significant leaking at the back of the unit.

 5. The Compressor Runs Constantly — or Rarely Turns On

-A refrigerator compressor should cycle on and off throughout the day.
-If yours runs non-stop, it's working overtime — usually because it can't maintain the target temperature.
-This could be caused by dirty condenser coils, a weak compressor, or a refrigerant leak.
-Constant running significantly increases your electricity bill and accelerates wear on internal components.
+If your compressor runs continuously, it's working overtime — usually because it can't maintain the target temperature on its own.
+Common causes include dirty condenser coils, a weakened compressor, or a refrigerant leak.
+Constant running drives up your electricity bill and puts serious wear on internal components.

 Pro Tip: Clean Your Condenser Coils Twice a Year

-Dirty condenser coils are behind a surprising number of refrigerator problems.
-These coils — located either underneath the fridge behind the front grille or on the back — release heat as part of the cooling process.
-When they're coated in dust and pet hair, the fridge can't cool efficiently, causing the compressor to overwork.
+Dirty condenser coils are behind a surprising number of the refrigerator repair calls we receive from Connecticut homeowners.
+These coils — located either underneath the fridge behind the front grille or on the back panel — release heat as part of the cooling cycle.
+When they're coated in dust and pet hair, the fridge can't cool efficiently and the compressor overworks to compensate.

-Cleaning them is simple: unplug the fridge, use a coil brush or vacuum attachment, and clean them every 6 months.
-This one maintenance step can extend the life of your refrigerator by years and prevent many of the problems listed above.
+Cleaning them is straightforward: unplug the fridge, use a coil brush or vacuum attachment, and repeat every six months.
+This one maintenance habit can extend the life of your refrigerator by years — and help you avoid many of the problems described above.

-If you're seeing any of the warning signs above, don't wait until your refrigerator fails completely — at which point you're dealing with spoiled food, potential water damage, and an emergency repair bill.
-Early intervention almost always means a less expensive repair and a longer-lasting appliance.
+If you're seeing any of the warning signs above, don't wait until your refrigerator fails completely.
+At that point, you're facing spoiled food, potential water damage, and an emergency repair bill — all at once.
+Early intervention almost always means a less expensive repair, a faster turnaround, and a longer-lasting appliance.

 Appliance giving you trouble?